likeaj6/FakeBananas/README.md

 2. We search databases, and scrape web pages, to find other articles on that issue.
 3. Then run our 'stance detection' machine learning algorithm to determine if reputable sources generally agree or generally disagree with that claim.  *If many reputable sources all agree with a claim, then it's probably true!*

-Our stance detection is run by (Google's Tensorflow)[https://www.tensorflow.org/] and our model is built off of the work of the fantastic people at University College London's (UCL) (Machine Reading group)[http://mr.cs.ucl.ac.uk/].  -@Kastan
+Our stance detection is run by [Google's Tensorflow](https://www.tensorflow.org/) and our model is built off of the work of the fantastic people at University College London's (UCL) [Machine Reading group](http://mr.cs.ucl.ac.uk/).  -@Kastan

 ### Frontend/backend info
 Our backend is written on a Flask python server which connects to our front-end written in JavaScript.